 The licensee is looking beyond the prominent symptoms of the condition to ensure that a narrow focus or non-conservative assumption does not compromise the justification that the SSC remains capable of performing its specified safety functions or CLB functions.

+If the operability or functionality assessment involves compensatory measures: The measures are in place, work as intended, do not cause system operation in a manner inconsistent with the specified safety function or CLB function, and are appropriately controlled.
 The licensee is considering other conditions and their impact on any compensatory measures for the condition being evaluated.
+The licensee is considering whether use of a compensatory measure requires a license amendment.

+If operability or functionality are not justified, appropriate actions are taken including a determination of impact on any TS limiting condition for operation (LCO).

 Depending on the complexity and risk significance of an issue, an inspector may consider consulting with regional specialists to complete a review of a licensee’s operability determination or functionality assessment.
 The regional specialist’s time spent on reviewing the issue should be charged to this procedure.